randomwalk0101/youtube-tools/windows/README.md

 # Windows Scripts

-PowerShell scripts for YouTube Tools.
+PowerShell scripts for YouTube Tools, plus an installer that adds global launchers to your PATH.

 ## Requirements